Assistant Professor of Russian and East European Studies

 “From the Correspondence of Roman Jakobson and Father Georges Florovsky,” Wiener Slavistisches Jahrbuch, vol. 4 (2016)

-Lindsay’s research focuses on the novels and cultural legacy of Fyodor Dostoevsky, the history of Russian poetry, and modernist literature, theater, and religious culture.
-In 2020-21 she was an ACLS fellow and held a postdoctoral fellowship at the Davis Center at Harvard University.
-She is completing her first book, currently titled Reading Faithfully: The Russian Religious Renaissance and the Making of Dostoevsky, 1881-1917.
+Lindsay’s research focuses on the novels and cultural legacy of Fyodor Dostoevsky, the history of Russian poetry, and modernist literature, criticism, theater, and religious culture.
+She has held fellowships granted by ACLS and the Davis Center at Harvard University.
+Her first book, Reading Faithfully: Russian Modernist Criticism and the Making of Dostoevsky, 1881-1917, out July, 2025 through Cornell University Press.

 Her teaching interests include 19th-century Russian literature, Dostoevsky, academic writing, and late-Soviet and contemporary Russian cinema.